unicodeveloper/community-resume/README.md

 No of Followers: 253

-Contributed to and created several Open Source Projects.
+I consistently contribute and create several Open Source Projects.

 ---